a-r-j-u-n-s/RDXtreme/README.md

 ### **1. Exit on Error**

-- Stop all threads on any I/O, miscompare or other error
+- Stop all threads on any data mismatch or other error

 ### **2. Triggering Data Pattern**

-- Write `0xEFBEADDEADDEADDE` once to the LBA at the 4 KB offset before conducting I/O operations
+- Write `0xEFBEADDEADDEADDE` once to the LBA at the 4 KB offset upon data mismatch